antonfirsov/docs/2023/07-Jul/asp-net-core-updates-in-dotnet-8-preview-6/asp-net-core-updates-in-dotnet-8-preview-6.md

 To get started with ASP.NET Core in .NET 8 Preview 6, [install the .NET 8 SDK](https://dotnet.microsoft.com/next).

 If you're on Windows using Visual Studio, we recommend installing the latest [Visual Studio 2022 preview](https://visualstudio.com/preview).
 If you're using Visual Studio Code, you can try out the new [C# Dev Kit](https://devblogs.microsoft.com/visualstudio/announcing-csharp-dev-kit-for-visual-studio-code/).
-Visual Studio for Mac support for .NET 8 previews isn’t available at this time.
+If you are on macOS, you can now develop using Visual Studio for Mac 17.6.1 after enabling the preview feature for .NET 8 in Preferences.

 ## Upgrade an existing project